Richardpandey/Encryp-and-Decrypt/README.md

 # Encryp and Decrypt with Key
 A simple web application for encrypting and decrypting files directly in your browser.
-Using AES-256-GCM encryption, this tool lets you protect your files with military-grade security without any complicated setup.
+Using AES-256-GCM encryption, this tool lets you protect your files with military grade security without any complicated setup.

 ![image alt](https://github.com/Richardpandey/Encryp-and-Decrypt/blob/918f0e4fb555eabcc32f7f1506ea24f4ad988476/Screenshot.png)